Skip to main content

 • Set max to control cost.
 Each replica consumes GPU resources that are billed.
 Set the maximum to the highest replica count your budget allows.

 • Match GPU type to model size.
 Choose an instance type with enough GPU memory to fit your model weights and the inference runtime’s working memory.
-Over-provisioning wastes resources, while under-provisioning causes out-of-memory failures.
+Over-provisioning wastes resources, and under-provisioning causes out-of-memory failures.

 • Use concurrency to tune latency.
 For latency-sensitive workloads, set a lower concurrency target so the autoscaler adds replicas sooner.
 For throughput-oriented workloads, set a higher value to maximize GPU utilization per replica.